Schulconnex/Schulconnex/docs/english-api-notes/data-models.md

 geburt | Birth information entity. geburt.datum | Date of birth. geburt.geburtsort | Place of birth, usually town and country.
 If no country is provided, Germany is assumed. geschlecht | Sex of person.
-Refer to code list *Geschlecht*. lokalisierung | Localisation according to RFC5646.
+Refers to code list *Geschlecht*. lokalisierung | Localisation according to RFC5646.
 If none is provided `de` is assumed.
-Refer to code list *Lokalisierung*. vertrauensstufe | Describes the level of trust in the data provided Refer to code list *Vertrauensstufe*. auskunftssperre | Blocked information.
+Refers to code list *Lokalisierung*. vertrauensstufe | Describes the level of trust in the data provided.
+Refers to code list *Vertrauensstufe*. auskunftssperre | Blocked information.
 Is set to `Ja` (yes) if access to information of this person is blocked.
-Refer to code list *Boolean*. revision | Revision number of the information.
+Refers to code list *Boolean*. revision | Revision number of the information.
 This is mainly used to check on updates and deletes of data sets, whether there have been any changes to the data since it was retrieved by the client system.

 ## Personenkontext